People Magazine Logo

 The light blue color symbolizes dreams.
 The magazine writes about the chosen ones, many of whom dream of being in their place.
 And People talk about what the celebrities themselves dream of.

 White represents novelty and news.
 The magazine shows heroes from a new perspective and describes the main events that concern readers.
 The topics cover political, cultural, and sports matters.
-The heroes of the issues can be scientists, military people, dancers—anyone who influences and changes the world.
-Interestingly, the magazine’s content differs depending on the country to present themes and people popular in that region.
+The heroes of the issues can be scientists, military people, dancers, or anyone who influences and changes the world.
+Interestingly, the magazine’s content varies by country, presenting themes and people popular in that region.

-The diversity of events and stars on the covers is reflected in the constantly changing color of the emblem’s outline.
+The diversity of events and stars on the covers is reflected in the emblem’s constantly changing outline color.
 Depending on the content, it can be purple, red, blue, or green.

 The inscription’s font is unique due to the merging of letters.
 This technique demonstrates that we are one world.
 People on the planet are similar.
-There’s no particular elite, as anyone can be in the place of a star since everyone is talented and endowed with unique traits.
+There’s no particular elite, as anyone can be a star, since everyone is talented and endowed with unique traits.